mattsmiths/pollinatorcam/README.md

 python3 -m pollinatorcam discover -p
 ```

-When new cameras are connected, they will need to be configured.
+When new IP cameras are connected, they will need to be configured.
 If this is
 the first time the camera is configured, you may need to provide a different
 username and password (like the default admin/admin).